Juicy Homemade Meatballs (Classic Italian-Style Recipe)

 Few dishes bring people together like a big plate of homemade meatballs.
 Whether served with spaghetti, piled onto a sandwich, or simmered in marinara sauce, these juicy bites of comfort never disappoint.

 This recipe blends ground beef, breadcrumbs, Parmesan, and herbs to create tender meatballs with a golden crust and rich, savory flavor.
 They’re quick to make, freezer-friendly, and perfect for weeknight dinners or Sunday feasts.
+Serve these meatballs with spaghetti carbonara or homemade marinara, and complete the meal with warm garlic herb pull-apart bread.

 Recipe Card